NVComputing/nvcomputingsite/resources/acsl/recursion.md

 So, `$f(6, 4) = 5 + 2 = 7$`, `$f(11, 5) = 7 + 2 = 9$`, and `$f(17, 6) = 9 + 2 = 11$`.
 So, our
 answer is `11`.

-## 4. If the following algorithm is applied to a square with a side of 16 feet, how many square feet will be painted?
-(This is from the ACSL Wiki):
+## 4. If the following algorithm is applied to a square with a side of 16 feet, how many square feet will be painted?:

+(Note: This is from the ACSL Wiki.)

 1. Given a square.
 2. If the length of a side is less than 2 feet, then stop.